Militia Resist a British Supply Run

 The only detailed account of Beaufort in the Revolution was written for the county historical association as part of the U.S. bicentennial celebration (Kell 1975).
 It contributes many unique details, but the basic facts were corroborated with other sources.

-Although major military operations had ended by 1782, and peace negotiations were starting, the British were having difficulty supplying their remaining forces and followers in their last strongholds in the south: Charleston, S.C., and Savannah, Ga.
+Although major military operations of the American Revolution had ended by 1782, and peace negotiations were starting, the British were having difficulty supplying their remaining forces and followers in their last strongholds in the south: Charleston, S.C., and Savannah, Ga.

 This region had long been populated.
-Coree natives had a village seven miles east, and Europeans first landed here in the 1580s as part of the second Sir Walter Raleigh expedition (the “Lost Colony”).
-But they did not start settling in the area for another 100 years.
+Corees had a village seven miles east prior to the arrival of Europeans.
 The historic core of town reflects the same layout and street names surveyed when it was founded in 1713 (Ann and Broad streets, from Moore to Pollock).
 Beaufort was a vital port during the war, as it was more protected by the Outer Banks from both the weather and British privateers—legally sanctioned pirates—than Wilmington and others.
 Supplies for Gen. George Washington’s Continental Army, blocked by British naval ships from northern ports, often landed here and were taken north via land and river routes.
 In 1781, the commander of a British force in Wilmington called this “a rascally little place” from which Patriot privateers were using five rowboats to “do much mischief on our coast.”

 British Maj.
 Andrew DeVeaux outfitted four ships in Charleston and loaded them with Loyalist (“Tory”) militia and British dragoons—heavily armed cavalrymen, without their horses.
 They attacked Beaufort, S.C., in March 1782, and a month later they arrived off Beaufort, N.C.
 They tricked whalers into guiding them over the sandbar into the harbor.